 Think you’ve got all the steps, right?
 Not so fast.
 Each autoflowering strain has specific needs, so it’s essential to cut no corners and give your plants the best possible start in life.
 Before you go about buying plants and equipment, first determine what you will need for each stage in the life cycle of your plants.

-One of the simplest ways to increase autoflower yields is to minimize stress or shock, you can do this by transplanting as late as possible.
+However, if you already started growing in a small pot and transplanting is required, a solution to increase autoflower yields is minimizing stress or shock by transplanting as late as possible.
 The longer the plants remain in their original containers, the more developed they will become.

-The most common mistake when growing autoflowers is to transplant them too early.
+The most common mistake when transplanting autoflowers is doing it too early.
 It’s tempting, as their roots develop quickly, but it’s not the best idea.
 Autos are hardy plants, and transplanting does not hurt them; however, if you can wait a little longer before transplanting, your plants will benefit from the extra time to build their root system even more.